 Notes

-- Use evenly sized chicken thighs so they cook at the same time.
+- Use evenly-sized chicken thighs so they cook at the same rate.

-- Be sure to pat down your chicken thighs Removing moisture before cooking allows the chicken to crisp up better.
+- Be sure to pat your chicken thighs dry.
+Removing moisture before cooking allows the chicken to crisp up better.